shakfu/py-js/source/projects/py/README.md

 The `py` external provides a more featureful two-way interface between max and python in a way that feels natural to both languages.

 The external has access to builtin python modules and the whole universe of 3rd party modules, and further has the option of importing a builtin `api` module which uses [cython](https://cython.org) to wrap selective portions of the max c-api.
 This allows regular python code to directly access the max-c-api and script Max objects.
+In addition, a pure python `py_prelude.py` module is pre-loaded in every `py` instance as an extended set of builtins.

-A general purpose Max external that embeds a python3 interpreter and is made up of three integrated parts which make it quite straightforward to extend:
+So in summary, `py` is a general purpose Max external that embeds a python3 interpreter and is made up of three integrated parts which make it quite straightforward to extend:

 1. The `py` Max external which is written in c using both the `Max c-api` and the `Python3 c-api`.